scriptinator/Wurst-Wiki/Using-Wurst-with-Java-8.md

 3. **Uninstall all older Java versions.** Java.com has a [tutorial](https://www.java.com/en/download/help/mac_uninstall_java.xml) on this as well.
 > 3\. is the most important step.
 Make sure you do it correctly.

+MAC INSTRUCTIONS:
+Do ls-l /usr/bin/java.
+Take that directory and add it to the "Executable" field in the "Edit Profile" in the option.

 4. **Done!**

 # Method 2: Use the new Minecraft launcher